Service Animal Defined

 - obey the commands of its owner,

-- stay within 24" of its owner at all times unless the nature of a trained task requires it to be working at a greater distance.
+- It will always stay within 24" of its owner unless the nature of a trained task requires it to work at a greater distance.

 Do service animals have to be on a leash?
-According to U.S. Department of Justice, Civil Rights Division, Disability Rights Section, the ADA requires that service animals be under the control of the handler at all times.
-In most instances, the handler will be the individual with a disability or a third party who accompanies the individual with a disability.
-The service animal must be harnessed, leashed, or tethered while in public places unless these devices interfere with the service animal’s work or the person’s disability prevents use of these devices.
+According to the U.S. Department of Justice, Civil Rights Division, Disability Rights Section, the ADA requires that service animals be under the control of the handler at all times.
+In most instances, the handler will be the individual with a disability or a third party accompanying the individual with a disability.
+The service animal must be harnessed, leashed, or tethered while in public places unless these devices interfere with the service animal's work or the person's disability prevents the use of these devices.
 In that case, the person must use voice, signal, or other effective means to maintain control of the animal.
 For example, a person who uses a wheelchair may use a long, retractable leash to allow her service animal to pick up or retrieve items.
 She may not allow the dog to wander away from her and must maintain control of the dog, even if it is retrieving an item at a distance from her.
 Or, a returning veteran who has PTSD and has great difficulty entering unfamiliar spaces may have a dog that is trained to enter a space, check to see that no threats are there, and come back and signal that it is safe to enter.
-The dog must be off leash to do its job, but may be leashed at other times.
+The dog must be off-leash to do its job but may be leashed at other times.
 Under control also means that a service animal should not be allowed to bark repeatedly in a lecture hall, theater, library, or other quiet place.
-However, if a dog barks just once, or barks because someone has provoked it, this would not mean that the dog is out of control.
+However, if a dog barks just once or because someone has provoked it, this does not mean it is out of control.

 In the Pool Area.
 If someone is blind and needs their guide dog to safely maneuver to a lounge chair, the association cannot prohibit the dog.
 An animal in the water is a different matter.
 According to the ADA's website, the ADA does not override public health rules that prohibit dogs in swimming pools.
-However, service animals must be allowed on the pool deck and in other areas where the public is allowed to go.
+However, service animals must be allowed on the pool deck and in other areas where the public can go.
 If someone legitimately needs the emotional support of a comfort animal to use the pool, the animal can be brought into the pool area but not the pool itself.
-Only service animals properly trained to assist a disabled person to swim can go into the water.
-Even so, there may be reasonable restrictions imposed regarding protection of pool filters from animal fur plus proper sanitation.
+Only properly trained service animals may enter the water to assist a disabled person in swimming.
+Even so, an association may impose reasonable restrictions protecting pool filters from animal fur and proper sanitation.

 Dog Feces.
-Being disabled does not mean, service animals can relieve themselves in the common areas without cleaning up after them.
+Being disabled does not mean service animals can relieve themselves in the common areas without cleaning up after them.
 Dog feces in common area hallways or lawns present a health hazard.
 No one wants to step in it and track it into their cars or units.
 Guide dogs for the blind can be taught to go on command.
-That way, the owner can get clear ofthe common areas before issuing the command.
-In the alternative, the owner can pick it up from a common area lawn with a waste bag.
-The blind are amazingly capable at doing things, including cleaning up after their dogs.
-They know when their dog is doing its business and have a good idea of where it will land.
+That way, the owner can clear the common areas before issuing the command.
+Alternatively, the owner can pick it up with a waste bag from a common area lawn.
+Blind people are amazingly capable of doing things, including cleaning up after their dogs.
+They know when their dog is doing its business and where it will land.

 Care and Supervision.
 Associations are not responsible for the care and supervision of an assistance animal.
 That is the responsibility of the owner of the animal.
 Nor is it "reasonable accommodation" for an owner to assign those duties to an association.